Cat Diagnosed With Ehlers-Danlos Syndrome Finally Finds A Loving Family

 Aside from his syndrome, Toby is a normal cat.

-Toby loves to watch birds, playing with bouncy balls, as well as cuddling in with his parents.
+Toby loves to watch birds, play with bouncy balls, and cuddle with his parents.

 "He loves belly rubs and will plop himself next to you and look at you, waiting for you to rub his belly."